AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 What about that name?
 ---------------------

 Aamu means “morning” in Finnish.
 I think it’s also quite a beautiful name.
-And it comes early in the alphabetics.
+And it comes early in the alphabetic.
 It’s simple and distinctive.
 And most people start working in the morning (not me). 😃

 Should You Trust This Tool?
 ---------------------------